g3tsyst3m/g3tsyst3m.github.io/_posts/2025-4-22-Bypass UAC via Intel ShaderCache.md

 Lastly, we launch TaskManager again to create the dummy file that we plan to take advantage of.
 The file get's created, and the following takes place:

 - The dummy file is written to `C:\\Users\\robbi\\AppData\\LocalLow\\Intel\\ShaderCache\\4acae28c94cad7a0b8f78d11fefc67ef3b8cd41ecba3ad1a9da81873fb4c56f8` and then redirected to `c:\\windows\\system32\\oci.dll`
-- I have my own custom made oci.dll DLL file we will use that I created.
-It just simply opens cmd.exe
+- We have our custom made oci.dll DLL file we will use that we created earlier.
+Remember?
+It's the very basic DLL code that just simply opens cmd.exe
-- We copy my custom oci.dll file and overwrite the one in System32 that we now have the ability to write to.
+- We copy the custom oci.dll file and overwrite the one in System32 that we now have the ability to write to.
 - ComExp.msc (Component Services) uses this DLL file so we just run comexp.msc and our payload gets loaded and the rest is history!

 ```cpp